LANL-Seismoacoustics/pisces/docs/source/tutorial.flatfiles.md

 Here, we'll import the following KB Core Site flat file, "TA.site".
-Each line in the text file is passed to `Site.from_string`, which is a Pisces-specific method that uses the underlying column descriptions to interpret fields in the flat file row string into a Site row instance.
+Each line in the text file is passed to `Site.from_string`, which is a Pisces-specific method that uses the underlying column descriptions in the class to interpret lines in the flat file and to populate a Site row instance.
 Finally, `session.add(isite)` and `session.commit()` add and write rows to the database.